ctwhome/portfolio/src/content/2021-03-12-nuxt-with-supabase-template-recipe/+page.md

 ---
-title: "Nuxt with Supabase template recipe"
+title: Nuxt with Supabase template recipe
-date: "2021-03-12"
+date: 2021-03-12
 categories:
-  - "project"
+  - Project
 tags:
-  - "nuxtjs"
-  - "supabase"
+  - NuxtJS
-  - "web"
+  - Supabase
-  - "web-recipe"
+  - Web
-coverImage: "1_W7eF0tSg_y2LltTxRMFQ4A.png"
+coverImage: images/1_W7eF0tSg_y2LltTxRMFQ4A.png
 ---

 I built a Nuxt-supabase ready-to-use template and I wanted to write a postmortem about what I have learned in making this repository recipe.